uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 `We could include in this section the mean and standard deviation of the columns, for instance, gauge, alignment, height (that wee know they should be the same in the entire longitude)`

 ## Data Correlation:
 An important fact of the parameters considered is that some of them are directly related in a mathematical sense.
-For example, the parameter cant is proportional to the curvature, which means that when the track is being built, the superelevation is calculated based on the curvature at a given location, as shown by equation {@eq:cant}:
+For example, the parameter cant is proportional to the curvature, which means that when the track is being built, the superelevation is calculated based on the curvature at a given location, as shown by Equation @eq:cant below:

-$$\frac{G*V^2}{gR}$$ {eq:cant}
+$$\frac{G*V^2}{gR}$$ {#eq:cant}

 Where E_e is balancing superelevation or cant, G (track gauge), g (gravity), and V (line speed) are constants and R is curve radius, the inverse of curvature.[1]